-6. St. Philip Neri teaches us to love the Sacrament of Penance.
+6)St. Philip Neri teaches us to love the Sacrament of Penance.
 Like so many great priest saints in the Church's history such as St. John Vianney and St. Padre Pio, St. Philip could read people and he could read souls in confession.
 He was a pastoral artist and doctor with extraordinary mystical gifts.
-He teaches us that the way to our own "Road to Damascus Encounter" with the Risen Lord begins with the conversions that occur in confessionals.
+He teaches us that the road to our own Road to Damascus Encounter with the Risen Lord leads to the conversions that occur in confessionals.

-7. St. Philip Neri teaches us to grow in our love and understanding of the Catholic Mass.
+7)St. Philip Neri teaches us to grow in our love and understanding of the Catholic Mass.
 With his extraordinary mystical and charismatic gifts, St. Philip Neri understood the mystical and apostolic treasures, the invisible realities and miracles of the Mass.
-He is a great inspiration and model for our current Eucharistic Revival in the United States.
 He lived the Epiclesis Prayer in all the Eucharistic Prayers.
 He called down the Holy Spirit upon the gifts of bread and wine and he called the Holy Spirit down on the Church and its mission of biblical and Eucharistic evangelization.
-If you feel like you are sometimes going through the motions at Mass, St. Philip Neri is an excellent intercessor to rekindle our love for Jesus Christ, who casts Fire on the earth through the Catholic Mass.
+If you feel like you are sometimes going through the motions at Mass, St. Philip Neri is an excellent intercessor to rekindle our love for Jesus Christ casting Fire on the earth through the Catholic Mass.

-8. St. Philip Neri teaches us the unity of beauty and truth in his establishment of the Seven Churches Walk Pilgrimage in Rome.
+8)St. Philip Neri teaches us the unity of beauty and truth in his establishment of the Seven Churches Walk Pilgrimage in Rome.
 Around 1553, St. Philip Neri established the tradition of visiting seven Roman churches to promote a joyful and common experience of interior life, liturgy, artistic and architectural beauty and a living sense of the communion of saints.
-Gathered around St. Philip, the group would meet before dawn and visit St. Peter's Basilica, St. Paul Outsidethe-Walls, St. Sebastian's, St. John Lateran, the Church of the Holy Cross-in-Jerusalem, St. Lawrence Outside-the-Walls and finally St. Mary Major.
+Gathered around St. Philip, the group would meet before dawn and visit St. Peter's Basilica, St. Paul Outside-the-Walls, St. Sebastian's, St. John Lateran, the Church of the Holy Cross-in-Jerusalem, St. Lawrence Outside-the-Walls and finally St. Mary Major.
 At each church, psalms, hymns and prayers would be prayed and St. Philip would give a brief sermon or meditation.
 These pilgrimages were a Catholic alternative to some of the spiritually destructive customs of the Roman Carnival.

-As we look forward to celebrating Pentecost Sunday, Trinity Sunday, and Corpus Christi Sunday, we look to the example and intercession of St. Philip Neri and all the saints whose ecclesial missions were influenced by his spirit and the Holy Spirit.
+As we celebrate Pentecost Sunday, Trinity Sunday, and Corpus Christi Sunday, we look to the example and intercession of St. Philip Neri and all the saints whose ecclesial missions were influenced by his spirit.

 Mary, Mother of the Church, pray for us!

-St. Philip Neri, Second Apostle of Rome and Reformer of the Eternal City, pray for us!
+St. Joseph the Worker, pray for us!